-Haley K. Glassmann- PhD Student
+Haley K. Glasmann - PhD Student

 I am a PhD Candidate in Dr. Kevin Boswell’s Marine Ecology & Acoustics Laboratory at Florida International University.
 My research focuses on using active acoustics to investigate the fine-scale depth structure and distribution of mesopelagic micronekton in the northern Gulf of Mexico.
 Specifically, I aim to integrate data from shipboard echosounders with that of an autonomous depth-deployed echosounder to examine the heterogeneity of the deep scattering layer community.